 Dorothy May Emerson, MDiv, DMin

 It is with sadness we share that Rev. Dr. Dorothy May Emerson passed away on May 13th, 2019.
 Dorothy was beloved in her community.
 Her life and works touched many.
-Her memoir “Sea Change: The Unfinished Agenda of the 1960s” was published just last year.
+Her memoir “Sea Change: The Unfinished Agenda of the 1960s” was published in 2018.
 We are grateful to have this glimpse of her life’s experiences and philosophies written in her own words.

 Rev. Dr. Dorothy May Emerson * November 20, 1943 – May 13, 2019

 Dorothy was a Unitarian Universalist community minister with Rainbow Solutions in Medford, Massachusetts, where she offered programs and writes about the spiritual aspects of money and socially responsible investing.
 She also consulted with justice-making organizations, such as Promise the Children.
 She has written and edited adult curricula including “Creating a Just Economic Community” and “Cakes for the Queen of Heaven: In Ancient Times.”
 Her books include Standing Before Us: Unitarian Universalist Women and Social Reform 1776-1936 and Glorious Women: Award-Winning Sermons about Women.
 Her interest in women’s spirituality began many years ago when she co-founded Our Lady’s Mission, a feminist spirituality network in Austin, Texas.

 CUUPS — Covenant of Unitarian Universalist Pagans — is an interest group within the Unitarian Universalist Association honoring goddess-based, earth-centered, tribal and pagan spiritual paths.
 See www.cuups.org.